-Casuals excluded from enterprise agreement votes unless they have a shift on voting day
+Casuals excluded from enterprise agreement votes

 While we were enjoying our Christmas holiday, the Fair Work Commission made a decision on 31 December 2018 that has an Australian-wide impact on enterprise bargaining voting rights for casual employees, Human Resources Director has reported.
 The decision reached could have a large impact on the early childhood education and care (ECEC) sector, which has a large casualised workforce.